 Try writing down your thoughts in whatever language you are learning.

 Yes I know, this can be dangerous as you run the risk of directly translating English into another language – which is a big mistake!

 But this is where the site Lang8 comes in handy.
 Lang8 allows you to post entries in different languages and native speakers can then correct your work.
 This is great practice as you can learn new phrases and how to sound more natural, not to mention you can also make some friends!

 It’s natural to feel uncomfortable when speaking another language for fear of sounding ‘silly’ or ‘foreign’ but don’t let this hinder your learning!
 No one will be annoyed or offended by you speaking in their native language.
 You can even ask others to correct your errors.

 If you really want to improve you must accept that you will make mistakes – it’s completely natural!

 Although it may be hard, language learning is great fun!
-You can make up songs, write stories, talk to new people or do anything else which helps you.
-Maybe even find a friend or family member to learn with you as this way you can challenge and encourage each other.
-Don’t see it as a struggle but rather an exciting journey which gets easier and easier with time.
+You can make up songs, write stories, talk to new people and so much more.
+You can even find a friend or family member to learn with you and challenge and encourage each other along the way.
+Don’t see it as a struggle but rather, an exciting journey which gets easier and easier with time.